Dorism517/Human-SRA-Gem/README.md

 - [ ] Learn about austism spectrum disorder and the differences in Purkinje neurons between ASD patients and control patients
 - [ ] Learn more about coding! :)

+Click the "Instructions for Human SRA GEM.md" to get started.